-As the name implies, it is oil that is extracted from the livers of cod fish.
+As the name implies, it is oil extracted from the livers of codfish.

-Taking just a single tablespoon of cod liver oil therefore more than satisfies your need for three incredibly important nutrients.
+Therefore, taking just one tablespoon of cod liver oil more than satisfies your need for three incredibly important nutrients.

-However, definitely don’t take more than a tablespoon, because too much vitamin A can be harmful.
+However, don’t take more than one tablespoon at a time, as too much vitamin A can be harmful.

-Herring is a medium-sized oily fish.
-It is often cold-smoked or precooked, and then sold as a canned snack.
+Herring is a medium-sized, oily fish.
+It is often cold-smoked, pickled, or precooked, then sold as a canned snack.

-Smoked herring is a popular breakfast food in countries like England, where it is served with eggs and called kippers.
+Smoked herring is a popular breakfast food in countries like England, where it’s served with eggs and called kippers.

 Shellfish are among the most nutritious foods you can eat.